M.2 SSD hard drive

 fdisk /dev/nvme0n1

-After entering fdisk interactive mode, execute commands in the following order:
+After entering the fdisk interface, perform the following actions:

-Enter g and press Enter to create a GUID Partition Table (GPT), suitable for large-capacity devices (recommended):
+Enter g and press "Enter" to create a GPT (recommended for large‑capacity devices):

 Command (m for help): g